 The human toll is expected to rise.
 At Minamiaso, a small building called Green Heights belonging to the Tokai University of Tokyo and home collapsed students.
 Several occupants were trapped in the debris.
 There were not any abnormalities at nuclear reactors.

 On Thursday evening government has set up on and declared a state of natural disaster.
 Mr. Shinzo Abe (Prime Minister) said to act quickly to save lives.
 Mr. Prime Minister also canceled his visit to the area and convened a crisis council.
 The government also sent to the site 20,000 men and 1,000 rescue workers and more firefighters and other local stakeholders.
-Rescue teams were engaged in the search for survivors in the affected areas.
+Rescue teams were engaged in the search for survivors in the affected areas of Japan earthquake 2016.

 The work of rescue is complicated by damage to the road infrastructure.
 The sequence of aftershocks also hinders the search of the rubble.
 Some municipalities are beginning to miss food.
 A Mashiki, the most affected by the earthquake city Thursday night, the parking of the Town Hall became a center of food distribution and water.
 In the disaster-stricken areas, more than 180,000 households have no electricity and about 200,000 with access to water.